 Germs on both fresh and frozen produce can cause illness, so watching out for foods that have been recalled is important.
 A strawberry recall in the spring of 2023 was connected to outbreaks of hepatitis A, as per the Food and Drug Administration.

-A number of organic strawberry brands sold in stores like Aldi, Costco, and Trader Joe's were recalled in March of 2023.
+A number of organic strawberry brands sold in stores like Aldi, Costco, and Trader Joe's were recalled in March of 2023, with additional products recalled in June 2023.
 A similar recall in 2022 was issued, also due to a hepatitis A outbreak in Canada, the FDA reported.

 Here's how to best ensure your family isn't eating unsafe strawberries.